 Channel groups

-Channel groups let you manage and subscribe to multiple channels as a single unit.
-Instead of subscribing to each channel individually, you can add channels to a group and receive messages from all of them with a single subscription.
+Channel groups let you subscribe to multiple channels with a single subscription.
+Add channels to a group and receive messages from all of them at once.

-- Subscribe to all channels a user is a member of with one call.
+- Subscribe to all user channels with one call

 Get channel group reference